Account settings

 Federated users assume the account setting of the root user and can't have explicit account settings set for them separately.

 The following account settings are available.
-The opt-in and opt-out option must be selected for each account setting separately.
+You must separately opt-in and opt-out to each account setting.

 serviceLongArnFormat